0day-ci/linux/Documentation/virt/kvm/api.rst

   =====      =============================

 KVM_PV_DISABLE
   Deregister the VM from the Ultravisor and reclaim the memory that had been donated to the Ultravisor, making it usable by the kernel again.
 All registered VCPUs are converted back to non-protected ones.
+If a previous VM had been prepared for asynchonous teardown with KVM_PV_ASYNC_DISABLE_PREPARE and not actually torn down with KVM_PV_ASYNC_DISABLE, it will be torn down in this call together with the current VM.

 KVM_PV_VM_SET_SEC_PARMS
   Pass the image header from VM memory to the Ultravisor in